pokt-network/poktroll/docusaurus/docs/configs/relayminer_config.md

 through the configured proxies and their corresponding services to where the requests will be forwarded to.

-Each suppliers entry's `name` must reflect the on-chain `Service.Id` the supplier staked for and the `hosts` list must contain the same endpoints hosts that the supplier advertised when staking for that service.
+Each suppliers entry's `service_id` must reflect the on-chain `Service.Id` the supplier staked for and the `hosts` list must contain the same endpoints hosts that the supplier advertised when staking for that service.